withastro/docs/src/pages/basic-concepts/content-markdown.md

 ### Markdown Pages

 Astro treats any `.md` files inside of the `/src/pages` directory as pages.
-These pages are processed as plain Markdown files and do not support components.
-If you're looking to embed rich components in your Markdown, take a look at the [Markdown Component](#markdown-component) section.
+These pages are processed as plain markdown files and do not support components.
+If you're looking to embed rich components in your markdown, take a look at the [Markdown Component](#markdown-component) section.

 `layout`

-The only special Frontmatter key is `layout`, which defines the relative path to a `.astro` component which should wrap your Markdown content.
+The only special Frontmatter key is `layout`, which defines the relative path to an `.astro` component which should wrap your Markdown content.

 `src/pages/index.md`